AIADMK Leader Edappadi Palaniswami Says, 'Will Win Tamil Nadu Elections'

 Show Quick Read

-During his speech in Gudalur, Tamil Nadu, AIADMK leader Edappadi Palaniswami mentioned that his party would win the elections in the South Indian state.
+AIADMK leader Edappadi Palaniswami (EPS) during his recent visit to Gudalur, Tamil Nadu expressed confidence that his party would win elections in the South Indian state.

 "Today I am meeting you in the 158th constituency.
 I have had the fortune of meeting people in all 158 constituencies, delivering awakening speeches, and witnessing their emotions.
 In the upcoming election next year, AIADMK will win and form the government.
 AIADMK is already in the first place in the field.
 The competition is only for the second place in Tamil Nadu.
 They should remember this," he said.